soumik012345/Resort-Management-System/README.md

 Resort Management System is under development.

-Clone using SSH key for your own good.
-You can refer to this link connecting to Github with SSH keys so that you don't need username and password everytime you perform push or pull request.
-Otherwise use HTTPS but you will need password everytime.

 That is verson 1.0 in futuer need to more development for this software for better performing .
 Now install this software in customer sphere we are try to deployment this software with in two months .
-In the future verson 2.0 we try to fulfull all requirement .
+In the future verson 2.0 we try to fulfull customer's all requirement .
 This new verson is more comfortable for user.

+## Build With

++ Swing
++ Java Jframe
++ Mysql
++ JavaFX library

+## Versioning
+Now we have only one verson 1.0 .
+After two months we will release verson 2.0

+## Authors
++ Fahim Muntasir - Initial Worker - Resort Management System I have done all work procedure of this system . so here not contributors who participated in this project.

+## License
+This project has no license.
+Next time i will try to add license.

+## Acknowledgments
+My class teacher Md. shohel Arman sir inspire me to create this readme file .
+First time i was could not understand how to start my project but it is a great of matter my class techer always encouradge me always given me suggetion as well as he look after my project if any problem he have me for his responsibility